balooaffinity/balooaffinity-website/content/post/saunas.md

 draft = false
 +++

-This piece is about Baloo expressing sexual insecurity in a sauna surrounded by several of Baloonies.
+This piece is about Baloo expressing sexual insecurity in a sauna surrounded by several Baloonies.

 ![Baloo in Sauna](/images/baloo-sauna.jpg)